 The townhall and municipal building were built in 1884 as a hunting lodge for Prince August of Sachsen-Coburg and Gotha.

-The town museum in Talbachgasse, formally known as the "Bruderlade".
 Built in 1661, it was used as a hostel for sick miners as well as the widows and orphans of miners who had perished in accidents or had passed away.

 The town gate, "Salzburgertor", right next to the Catholic church.